Expanding Your Network, Part I: Associations

 Social media is great for beginning to build your writing (or editing) community.
-Whether your book is out and you need it boosted, you’re in the querying trenches and need to feel understood, or you’re navigating the frustrating self-publishing changes being pushed out by Amazon and IngramSpark, there’s someone out there who gets it.
-And while we may have lost one of the strongest platforms for finding those people, alternatives have stepped up and those writing and publishing community voices are coming together again.
+Whether you’re a professional looking for like-minded new friends, your book is out and you need it boosted, you’re in the querying trenches and need to feel understood, or you’re navigating the frustrating self-publishing changes being pushed out by Amazon and IngramSpark, there’s someone out there who gets it.

-But as those manuscripts are completed and you start to think about your longterm goals and potential career as a writer, you may want to stretch beyond the cozy nooks forged on social media.
+But as those manuscripts are completed and you start to think about your longterm goals and potential career as a writer (or editor), you may want to stretch beyond the cozy nooks forged on social media.
 When that time comes, writers’ and editors’ associations can be a way to level up your community and support.

 Why Join an Association

-First and foremost: writing can get lonely.
+First and foremost: writing, editing, and other such work can get lonely.
 And frustrating.
 And a lot of us have that imposter monster looking over our shoulder.

 We have to find the people who will lift us up when we run out of steam or start to doubt ourselves.
-Associations are made up of like-minded, professional creators who understand the highs and lows of the writer life.
-But if you’ve already found your community on Bluesky (or Instagram or Threads or Mastodon or Discord or… or…), then you may wonder what more an association could offer.
+Associations are made up of like-minded, professionals and creators who understand the highs and lows of the creative life.
+But if you’ve already found your community on Bluesky (or Instagram or Threads or Discord or… or…), then you may wonder what more an association could offer.

 Here are just a few other reasons you may want to consider an association:

-- Professional Development via workshops, webinars, conferences, etc.
+• Professional Development via workshops, webinars, conferences, etc. can help you stretch your skills.

 List of Writers’ and Editors’ Associations